Iglesia de La Merced, Antigua Guatemala

-The Church and convent of La Merced is a Catholic temple located in the city of Antigua Guatemala in Guatemala.
+The Church and Convent of La Merced is a Catholic church located in the city of Antigua Guatemala in Guatemala.
 The architect Juan de Dios Estrada was in charge of its construction from 1749.
-The temple was inaugurated in 1767.
+The church was inaugurated in 1767.

 Description

 In Guatemalan Churrigueresque style, this church has two bell-towers.
 On the façade of the church, in its upper part, there is a sculpture of St. Peter Nolasco, founder of the Mercedarian Order.
 Below appears Virgin of Mercy and the Mercedarian shield.
 The stucco and brick sculptures of St. Raymond Nonnatus and St. Pedro Armengol are found on the left side of the façade.
 St. Peter Pascual and St. Mary de Cervellione, the first Mercedarian nun, are on the right side.

 The “Fountain of los Pescados”, dates from the 18th century; At twenty-seven meters in diameter, it is one of the largest colonial fountains in Latin America.
 The fountain is shaped like a water lily, a very common flower in the Guatemalan lowlands, especially in lakes and lagoons.
 In the symbolism of the ancient Mayan peoples, it is associated with creation: a god created a water lily from which the rest of the gods came.